ni/niveristand-custom-device-handbook/docs/LabVIEW_Debugging_Techniques.md

 #### Printing with RT Debug String VI

-The RT Debug String.VI sens a string to the standard output device.
+The RT Debug String.VI sends a string to the standard output device.
 By default, this VI sends the debug string to the video port.
-If you have device capable of serial redirection, this VI sends the debug string to the serial port.
-RT Debug String VI can be found at the following location: **C:\Program Files (x86)\National Instruments\LabVIEW 2020\Targets\NI\RT\vi.lib\rtutility.llb\RT Debug String.vi**
+If you have a device capable of serial redirection, this VI sends the debug string to the serial port.
+RT Debug String VI can be found in: **Real-Time » RT Utilities » RT Debug String.vi** LabVIEW palette.

 For more information go to **[Real-Time VIs](https://zone.ni.com/reference/en-XX/help/370715P-01/lvrtvihelp/lv_real_time_vi_help/)** >> **[RT Utilities VIs](https://zone.ni.com/reference/en-XX/help/370715P-01/lvrtvihelp/rt_board_utilities_vis/)** >> **[RT Debug String VI](https://zone.ni.com/reference/en-XX/help/370715P-01/lvrtvihelp/rt_debug_strings/)** .